 Myth: “Tequila bottles contain a worm.”
 This is never done.
 However, some mezcal producers put butterfly larva (gusanos de maguey) in their bottles.

-Incidentally many people enjoy eating gusanos as a meal.
-Some prefer gusano rojo (red, pronounced row-hoe).
+And many people enjoy eating gusanos as a meal.
+Some prefer gusano rojo (red).
 Others like gusano de oro (gold).
 So now you have the truth.